A Power of Attorney (POA) is a legal arrangement that permits another person to act for you in financial matters and other matters of personal care.

 EPA Costs and Fees :

-Solicitors fee for drafting and executing and registering power of attorney ireland can vary drastically across the country.
+Solicitors fee for drafting and executing and registering power of attorney in Ireland can vary drastically across the country.

 It seems it can cost anything from €450 plus VAT to as much €2000 plus VAT to set up an EPA .
 (Doing it for a couple will usually not cost double.)